-The boundary between Pembrey Country Park and Pembrey Forest is marked the ground by two parallel paths along its length (one either side of where the fence used to be).
+The boundary between Pembrey Country Park and Pembrey Forest is marked on the ground by two parallel paths along its length (one either side of where the fence used to be).
 There are ten access points to the beach, numbered from CE51 at the eastern end, to CE60.
 Note that forestry operations usually take place in sections of the forest from October to January.
 Cotoneaster is becoming an invasive species in the forest, so no-one's likely to object to some being taken for the garden!
 Common birds include jays, buzzards, willow warblers and green woodpeckers - the last two more often heard than seen.
 In summer you can often see marbled white and fritillary butterflies - the best place for butterflies is near marker post G3.

 According to local legend, wreckers armed with small axes would lure ships onto the sand here, and pillage anything they could.
 They were known as 'Gwyr-y-bwelli-bach' (men of little hatchets) or 'Lladron Glan y Mor' (robbers of the sea), and their ghosts are now said to haunt the forest, as well as ghosts of dead airmen who crashed here while returning to the nearby airfield.
 One of the 'Most Haunted' TV programs and several scenes of the historical drama 'Da Vinci's Demons' were filmed here and the forest is a favourite location for various paranormal groups.
 I don't like to spoil a good rumour, but having been out in the woods hundreds of times running and cycling - frequently after dark during the winter months - I've never seen anything remotely supernatural.
 Sorry, but the forest isn't haunted!